 You can find groups using the search bar at the top of your homepage.
-In the screenshot below, on the left you can see how you navigate to Groups, and the right shows what a search page for the search term "analytics" Groups looks like:
+In the screenshot below, you can see how you navigate to Groups, and the right shows what a search page for the search term "analytics" Groups looks like:

 Creating original, high-quality content will boost your reputation and authority, both on and off LinkedIn.
 If you blog, make your posts more visible to your network by adding them to Pulse, LinkedIn's built-in publishing platform.
 If you produce other types of content, add it to your portfolio or include links to it in your profile.

-Below shows how you can start writing and publish an article to your page (and don't forget to always look at the recommendations, below your status bar, as well!):
+Below shows how you can start writing and publish an article to your page:

 8. Personalize Your Connection Requests